ktdreyer/koji-playbooks/README.rst

 * ``roles/kdc`` - installs and configures a Kerberos KDC, and bootstraps all the keytabs we need.

-  This will create a "kdreyer/admin" Kerberos admin account (not really used), and then a "kdreyer" normal Kerberos account.
-The "kdreyer" one will be bootstrapped into Koji later.
+  This will create a "kdreyer" Kerberos account.
+The ``koji-hub`` role will bootstrap this account into Koji's database.
 If you need more Kerberos users, add them here.

 * ``roles/koji-hub`` - installs and configures Koji Hub